lfoppiano/streamlit-pdf-viewer/README.md

 - Scroll to a specific annotation

 ## Limitations
-- The component is developed on Firefox, however we are trying to make it compatible with Chrome as well.
+- Tested and developed to support Firefox and Chrome.
 - The legacy visualization works only on Firefox and does not support annotations
 - Our Javascript skills are limited, so all troubleshooting may take time
 - The component is still in development, so expect some bugs and limitations